alperatalayn/chart-app/README.md

 # chart-app
-## Dynamic linechart with two sets of data represented by lines
+## Basic dynamic linechart app developed with Vue with two sets of dummy data represented with respect to time period.

 ### Live demo on heroku
 https://linechart-demo.herokuapp.com/